The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Simple Predictors of ENSO Variability

-Eq. \ref{eq:StratLinearModel} can also predict ENSO variability in simulations under different warming scenarios with $A$ and $B$ coefficients determined from only the $\Delta t=50$ year simulations (Fig. \ref{Fig:FirstLinearModel}d).
-In other words, as the climate warms, just two variables, mean temperature and stratification, are enough to predict the strength of ENSO variability regardless of the emissions scenario (Fig. \ref{Fig:FirstLinearModel}e).
-This allows for the prediction of ENSO strength across warming scenarios, even if the MITgcm is run for only one realization, simply by tracing the path of the two relevant variables.
+Eq. \ref{eq:StratLinearModel} can predict ENSO variability in simulations across warming scenarios with the same $A$ and $B$ coefficients (Fig. \ref{Fig:FirstLinearModel}d).
+In other words, as the climate warms, just two variables, mean temperature and stratification, are enough to determine ENSO variability regardless of the emissions scenario (Fig. \ref{Fig:FirstLinearModel}e).
+This allows for the prediction of ENSO strength across climates, even if the MITgcm is run for only one realization, simply by tracing the path of the two relevant variables.